ucsc/site-campus-climate/graduate-student-compensation.md

   icon: currency-1.svg
 layout: page
 order: 3
-date: 2020-02-17T03:00:00.000Z
 menu: Compensation
 sidebar: true
 title: Graduate Student Compensation
-Description: >-
-  Our PhDs, MFAs, and Grad Students fund their education and receive support from a number of different resources.
-Learn more about how our graduate students are supported
 description: >
   Our PhDs, MFAs, and Grad Students fund their education and receive support from a number of different resources.
 Learn more about how our graduate